cursey/kanan/README.md

 ## Things to be aware of
 By default every script (mod) that comes with kanan is enabled by default.
-To disable a mod go into the ./scripts/ directory and delete it.
-There are no plans to make a more elaborate system than this at this time.
+To disable a mod go into the `./scripts/` directory and delete it.

 ## Credits
 Credits to Blade3575 for the Bitmap font patch.